 As you can see, going off the grid does not mean going offline.
 Many of us depend on the Internet as a source of income, networking and knowledge.
 Real and simple solutions do exist, and you can still enjoy off grid Internet, no matter where your homestead is.

 Besides getting the Internet access, embracing the off-grid lifestyle also requires additional costs and preparations.
 I have posted a couple of useful articles that can really help you, regarding how to prepare for off grid living and how much it costs to live off the grid.
+And if you’re still unsure where to live, there are helpful articles on the best places to live off the grid in the UK, USA and Canada.
 Feel free to have a look!